joomlaworks/url-normalizer/README.md

 - Assists in "adaptive" website development (separate desktop & mobile versions) by setting a PHP constant (SITE_VIEW) to use anywhere in Joomla to distinguish a desktop from a mobile request (uses the ?m or &m URL modifier)
 - Add the loading="lazy" attribute for lazy loading images in mid-2019 or later browsers

-...with more features to be gradually added.
+...with more features to be gradually added in the plugin.

 ## COMPATIBILITY